 Also, they are warm season plants that should not be planted until after your last frost.

-These seeds germinate best in soil temperatures of 70-80°F. If you have doubts about the temperature of your soil, you can check it with a soil thermometer.
+These seeds germinate best in soil temperatures of 70 to 80°F. If you have doubts about the temperature of your soil, you can check it with a soil thermometer.

 When you’re ready to plant, sow seeds one inch deep and three inches apart.
-Rows should be spaced 18-24 inches apart.
+Rows should be spaced 18 to 24 inches apart.

-If you are sowing in containers, space the seeds three inches apart and at least 2 inches from the side of the pot.
+If you are sowing in containers, space the seeds three inches apart and at least two inches from the side of the pot.